souryasengupta/Self-interpretable-classifier/README.md

     ```

 2. **<span style="font-family: Arial, sans-serif;">Open `test-relu-skip.ipynb`</span>**:
-   - Navigate to the `test-relu-skip.ipynb` file in the Jupyter Notebook interface and open it.
+   - Navigate to the `test.ipynb` file in the Jupyter Notebook interface and open it.
    - Run the cells sequentially to see the neural network training and evaluation process.